datalakehouse/docs/docs/products/postgresql/howto/monitor-with-pgwatch2.rst

 Monitor PostgreSQL metrics with pgwatch2
 ========================================

-`pgwatch2`_ is an open source monitoring solution for PostgreSQL, created by CYBERTEC and can be used to monitor instances of DLH for PostgreSQL collecting key PostgreSQL metrics and also gathering data from a wide range of PostgreSQL extensions.
+`pgwatch2`_ is an open source monitoring solution for PostgreSQL, created by CYBERTEC and can be used to monitor instances of datalakehouse for PostgreSQL collecting key PostgreSQL metrics and also gathering data from a wide range of PostgreSQL extensions.

 ..
 Note::

-    DLH for PostgreSQL supports the most popular extensions, but, due to security implications, can't support all the available extensions.
+    datalakehouse for PostgreSQL supports the most popular extensions, but, due to security implications, can't support all the available extensions.
-    Check :doc:`../reference/list-of-extensions` and :doc:`../howto/manage-extensions` for details on the supported PostgreSQL extensions on the DLH platform.
+    Check :doc:`../reference/list-of-extensions` and :doc:`../howto/manage-extensions` for details on the supported PostgreSQL extensions on the datalakehouse platform.

-Prepare an DLH for PostgreSQL instance for pgwatch2
+Prepare an datalakehouse for PostgreSQL instance for pgwatch2
 -------------------------------------------------------

-The following steps need to be executed on the DLH for PostgreSQL instance to be monitored with pgwatch2:
+The following steps need to be executed on the datalakehouse for PostgreSQL instance to be monitored with pgwatch2:

 1. Create a user for pgwatch2 (with a sensible password)::